bossnass1986/barista/README.md

 * Take a suppliers "offline" temporarily so that attempting to browse it redirects its root and displays a maintenance message
 * Bring an offline supplier back online
 * Override/assist suppliers admins in any functionality available to them via the admin portion of their restaurant pages

-# Users
-## Unauthenticated Users

-As an unauthenticated user, I can:

-* Browse all products
-* Browse products by product types
-* Add a product to my cart
-* View my cart
-* Remove a product from my cart
-* Increase the quantity of a product in my cart
-* Log in, which does not clear the cart

-Unauthenticated users are NOT allowed to:

-* View another user’s private data (such as current order, etc.)
-* Checkout (until they log in)
-* View the administrator screens or use administrator functionality
-* Make themselves an administrator

 ## Authenticated Users (Non-Administrators)